eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

-1. **Wallet Selection and Invocation**: The Digital Credentials API should enable a browser or OS to search for Wallet Units containing attestations that potentially match the request of the Relying Party, addressing user experience and scaling concerns caused by current Custom URI approaches.
+1. **Wallet Selection and Invocation**: The Digital Credentials API should enable a browser or OS to search for Wallet Units containing attestations that potentially match the request of the Relying Party, addressing user experience and scaling concerns caused custom URI-based or universal link (a.k.a. app link)-based approaches.​

 2. **Secure Cross-Device Flows**: The Digital Credentials API should enable APIs and protocols (e.g., CTAP2) that ensure secure cross-device engagement, mitigating